raspberrypilearning/interactive-animation/en/step_4.md

 --- task ---

-See the how to create different types of sprite movement using all sorts of blocks from the `Motion`{:class="block3motion"} block menu by accessing the **How to ... create sprite movement** dropdown below.
-Use this resource throughout this step.

-title: How to ... create sprite movement

---- collapse ---

-**Add me in: generic-scratch-if-on-edge-bounce **--- /collapse --- **Add me in: scratch-rotate-costume **

---- /collapse ---

---- task ---

 Add code to make your sprite move around the stage in a forever loop, bouncing off the edges of the stage.
 Search for 'bounce' in **How to ... create sprite movement**.

 --- /task ---